 What makes a great leader?

-So next time you’re hiring, don’t ask predictable questions like “tell us about a time when you lead a team successfully…” you’ll learn nothing except whether your candidate has prepared or not!
+So next time you’re hiring, don’t ask predictable questions such”tell us about a time when you lead a team successfully…”.

 Instead, assess candidates on the 7 key leadership attributes we’ve listed below with the 21 corresponding interview questions.

 Most people can lead.
 But do they want to lead?